dedis/dela/docs/architecture.md

 ## Execution flow

-The execution flow displays how the system uses the modules in order to fullfil its goals.
+The execution flow displays how the system uses the modules in order to fulfill its goals.
 Since a client and a node have different goals, we display the perspective from those two separately.